A FIELD OF NIGHTMARES

-Despite such limitations, making a team was actually quite easy for any child with decent coordination, a modicum of discipline, or an average throwing arm.
-Lacking all that, it was basically impossible, unless you had a father willing to take on assistant coaching duties to wheedle his scrawny seed onto a roster pity spot.
+Despite such limitations, making a team was actually quite easy so long as you had decent coordination, a modicum of discipline, or an average throwing arm.
+Barring these, it was near impossible, unless of course your father was willing to take on assistant coaching duties to wheedle his scrawny seed onto a roster pity spot.

 Dad and I joined that spring.

 The team's sponsor was West, Parrish & Pedigo, our town's funeral home.
-Naturally, this meant our jerseys and hats were the color of ash, which sounds really weird, but only because it is.
-The team's motto was "We bury the competition", which isn't true, but should be.
+Naturally, this meant our jerseys and hats were the color of ash, which sounds macabre only because it is.
+The team motto was "We bury the competition", which isn't true, but really should be.

-My home was right field, which sounds just like left field until you discover that every right-handed player hits the ball into left field and every left-handed player plays some other sport.
-Until about the age of twelve, when players start controlling their swings, right fielders are basically gloved lawn ornaments.
+I lived in right field, which sounds just like left field until you discover that every right-handed player hits the ball into left field and every left-handed player plays some other sport.
+Until about the age of twelve, when players start controlling their swings, right fielders are basically lawn ornaments with gloves.

-Not that I was complaining.
-This was the perfect position for a kid playing baseball who is also terrified by baseballs.
+I wasn’t complaining.
+This was the perfect position for a kid playing baseball who also happens to be terrified by baseballs.

-It also happened to be incredibly boring, especially for a kid who had trouble focusing in more ways than one.
+It was also incredibly boring, especially for a kid who had trouble focusing both figuratively and literally.

-Whatever fuzzy action going on in front paled in comparison to that other game going on over there, or that weirdo-looking cloud up in the sky, or the super cool bug who just moseyed on over to have a conversation.
+Whatever fuzzy action going on in front paled in comparison to that weirdo-looking cloud up in the sky, or that other game in the next field over, or the super cool bug who just moseyed on over to strike up an imaginary conversation.

-I suspect kneelers were installed in our bleachers so that spectators could send a deluge of prayers God's way whenever the rare left-handed hitter appeared, knowing their team's weird little freakshow would be just as likely to be paying attention as spinning in a random circle or whacking dandelions with his glove.
+I suspect kneelers were installed in our bleachers so spectators could barrage God with prayers whenever the rare left-handed hitter appeared, well aware their little freakshow in the outfield would be just as likely to be paying attention as spinning in a random circle or smacking at sprouted dandelions.

-Anyway, three years into this farce, and desperate to get his son's head in the game, my father forsook his Catholic principles and either bribed or extorted the head coach.
-I don't know which, but this is the only explanation that makes sense for why a coach might suddenly move his (and likely the league's) least competent player to shortstop, a position that actually requires doing baseball stuff.
+Three years into this farce, and desperate to get his son's head in the game, my father forsook his Catholic principles to either bribe or extort the head coach.
+This is the only logical explanation for why a head coach would abruptly move the league’s least competent player to shortstop, a position that requires doing, you know, baseball stuff.

-Fourth grade was starting, which apparently was everyone's cue to double in size without informing me.
-I lasted a few innings in this land of giants before finally getting my head in the game by getting beaned in the face.
+Fourth grade was starting, apparently everyone's cue to double in size without informing me.
+I lasted a few innings in this land of giants before finally getting my head in the game by catching a line drive with my face.

-As my tiny body laid like a crumpled napkin in the infield, every WP&P fan knew this head trauma had just created both a literal and figurative opening.
-And yet thankfully, mercifully, each and every one restrained their applause to sound more conciliatory than celebratory as I left a field of nightmares.
+As my tiny body fell like a crumpled napkin, every WP&P fan knew this head trauma had just created both a literal and figurative opening.
+And yet thankfully, mercifully, each and every one restrained their applause to sound more conciliatory than celebratory.

-Looking back now, given the cosmic ironic potential of an inattentive half-blind kid being killed by a pop fly on behalf of the town's funeral home, I am both grateful and surprised to have survived this brief stint in baseball.
+Looking back now at the cosmic ironic potential of an inattentive half-blind kid being killed by a pop fly while representing the town's funeral home, I am both grateful and surprised to have survived this field of nightmares.